lottekoblens/progressive-web-apps-2122/README.md

 ## Exercises

 During this project we got some exercises.
-How I completed the exercises can be found [here]()
+How I completed the exercises can be found [here]().

 ## :clipboard: Assessment